-Lipo Flavonoid Plus is a natural bioflavonoid supplement that is used for treating tinnitus, ringing or buzzing in the ears, or Meniere’s syndrome.
-If you've seen or heard of bioflavonoids, it's probably from seeing the label on a bottle of vitamin C or similar supplement.
+Lipo-Flavonoid Plus is a natural bioflavonoid supplement that is used for treating tinnitus, ringing or buzzing in the ears, or Meniere’s syndrome.
+If you've seen or heard of bioflavonoids, it's probably from seeing the label on a bottle of vitamin C or a similar supplement.

 Bioflavonoids are present in many fruits, especially citrus, and are used to treat and promote myriad health benefits and conditions, from heart health to boosting the immune system.

 Lipo-Flavonoid Plus contains lemon bioflavonoids to be exact, which contain eriodictyol glycoside.

 It is the eriodictyol glycoside specifically that has been found to be effective in treating tinnitus.